bxparks/AceSorting/README.md

   informed trade off decisions.
 * I did not want to deal with the complexity of the C++ STL library.
 It is just too painful in an embedded environment.
-* Lastly, I wanted to code my own sorting routines to make sure that I had a complete understanding of each algorithm.
+* Lastly, I wanted to implement my own sorting routines to make sure that I had a complete understanding of each algorithm.
 I had forgotten so much since my undergraduate years.

 <a name="License"></a>
 ## License